grpc/grpc-node/packages/proto-loader/README.md

                                                         [string] [default: "%s"]
       --outputTemplate   Template for mapping output or "restricted" type names [string] [default: "%s__Output"]
+      --inputBranded     Output property for branded type for  "permissive" types with fullName of the Message as its value [boolean]
-      --branded          Emit property for branded type whose value is fullName of the Message               [boolean] [default: false]
+      --outputBranded    Output property for branded type for  "restricted" types with fullName of the Message as its value [boolean]
 ```

 ### Example Usage